uofa-cmput404/uofa-cmput404.github.io/content/labs/lab-1.md

 1. Use `curl` to get the Google homepage: [http://google.com/](http://google.com/)
 1. This time, use `curl -i` to get the Google homepage.

-    * **Question 5**: What status code is returned?
+    * **Question 5**: What status code is returned for `http://google.com` ?
 What URL must you visit to get a 200 status code?

 1. Curl the Google home page with `-iL` and examine the headers.
 1. Curl the Google Teapot page: [https://www.google.com/teapot](https://www.google.com/teapot)

+    * **Question 6**: What status code is returned for `http://google.com/teapot`?
+Is it the one returned by `curl -i` or `curl -iL`?
+What happens when you curl `http://www.google.com/teapot`?

 1. Modify your Python script to GET the Google homepage.

-    * **Question 6**: What status code is returned this time?
-Is it the one returned by `curl -i` or `curl -iL`?

 1. Try `curl -i https://webdocs.cs.ualberta.ca/~hindle1/1.py`
 1. Try it again `curl -i -X POST -d "X=Y"`